CALL FOR APPLICATIONS

 - Refer to the instrumentation listed on the application form.
 If your piece does not match the listed instrumentation, if selected you will be asked to re-orchestrate.

 - Compositions may not include soloists, electronics, MIDI, digital technology, and/or sound reinforcement.

 - The quality of the score submitted is the primary evaluation criterion.
 It is therefore in the applicant’s best interest that the score be clear, accurate, and the best representation of the composer’s work.
 The additional background and educational information is for eligibility and documentation purposes; these materials are not considered in the general review of scores.

 - Incomplete, illegible, or late applications will not be considered.

-Composers selected are responsible for delivering professional-quality score and parts.
-Travel and accommodations will be provided.
+Please note: composers selected are responsible for delivering timely professional-quality score and parts.

-Applicants must submit an electronic submission form, the orchestral score and resume.
+Applicants must submit an electronic submission form, the orchestral score in PDF clearly labeled with the title and composers name on cover page, and current resume.
 There is no application fee.

 For application questions, please contact Greg Evans, Director of Operations, at 212.977.8495 ext 202; or firstname.lastname@example.org.